cyberconcepts/loops/README.txt

 Resources and what they have to do with Concepts
 ================================================

-  >>> from loops.interfaces import IDocument, IMediaAsset
+  >>> from loops.interfaces import IResource, IDocument, IMediaAsset

 We first need a resource manager:

   >>> from loops.resource import ResourceManager
   >>> loopsRoot['resources'] = ResourceManager()
   >>> resources = loopsRoot['resources']

 A common type of resource is a document:

   >>> from loops.interfaces import IDocument
   >>> from loops.resource import Document
   >>> doc1 = Document(u'Zope Info')